President: Marni L. Jacob, Ph.D., ABPP

 Dr. Dholakia specializes in psychopharmacology and uses evidence-based treatments—including medication management, appropriate psychotherapeutic recommendations, and lifestyle adjustments—to ensure your treatment plan offers you the best possible support.
 Dr. Dholakia treats a wide range of pediatric and adult disorders, with a special interest in OCD.
 Dr. Dholakia also provides comprehensive second opinion evaluations for complex cases that are not responding to treatment.

 Nicole followed the all too common path of struggling with OCD for years without being diagnosed or treated correctly.
 Once being diagnosed correctly and receiving exposure-response prevention therapy, it was not long before she was on a good path.
 She kept wondering how she could help others receive appropriate information on OCD.
 Nicole resigned from her corporate job and received a Master in Clinical Social Work from the University of South Florida.
 Afterwards, she completed a fellowship with the Gulf Coast Veterans Health Care System in Pensacola.
-Currently, she is working as a therapist at Suncoast Center, a community mental health center in St. Petersburg.
+Currently, she is working as a therapist at NOCD, an organization specializing in the treatment of OCD through teletherapy.
 Nicole is excited to be able to bring her personal, management, and therapeutic experience to OCDCSFL in hopes of contributing to the dissemination of information about this very treatable disease.

 Dr. Lamb received her doctorate from The George Washington University, and worked for a number of years at The Johns Hopkins University conducting comprehensive clinical research evaluations for multi-generational family members with OCD and other anxiety-related research.
 She has received advanced certifications in OCD and pediatric OCD treatments from the Child & Adolescent OCD, Tic, Trich and Anxiety Group (COTTAGe) at the University of Pennsylvania.
 In addition, Dr. Lamb worked at Alvord, Baker and Associates, a large group practice in the Washington DC metro area, for 7 years and was the consulting psychologist at The Auburn School in Silver Spring, MD, a private school for children with mild to moderate social and/or communication challenges.
 She enjoys opportunities to present and discuss with parents, students and professionals on the topics of the neuroscience of anxiety, OCD and perfectionism.
 Dr. Lamb has a private practice in Tampa, FL, where she specializes in the treatment of OCD, anxiety, and related disorders.
 For more than 15 years, she has worked with families with OCD and is passionate about increasing awareness and providing hope to those impacted.
 She looks forward to this opportunity to join the Board of the OCDCSFL.